goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Precautions should be taken to avoid the risk of accidentally publishing secrets to public npm registries.
 An `.npmignore` file can be used to ignore specific files or folders, or the `files` array in `package.json` can act as an allow list.

-**Otherwise:** Your project's API keys, passwords or other secrets are open to be abused by anyone who comes across them, which may result in financial loss, impersonation, and other risks.
+**Anders:** Your project's API keys, passwords or other secrets are open to be abused by anyone who comes across them, which may result in financial loss, impersonation, and other risks.

 🔗 [**Read More: Avoid publishing secrets**](/sections/security/avoid_publishing_secrets.md)
 <br/><br/><br/>